JumpMind/symmetric-android-client-demo/README.md

 To generate the libs directory, clone the symmetric-ds GitHub repository and run the following command in the symmetric-assemble directory:
 ./gradlew androidDistZip

-The libs directory will be outputted in a .zip to the symmetric-android/build/distributions/
+The libs directory will be outputted in a .zip archive to the symmetric-android/build/distributions/

 Copy the generated libs directory into the app/ directory of the android project and build the android project